Changes during coronavirus (COVID-19)

 After the assessment

-If you are eligible for support, the council will contact you to discuss how they’re going to meet your needs.
+If you qualify for support, the council will contact you to discuss how they’re going to meet your needs.
 This could include support for the person you care for or support for you, for example:

 - training to give you confidence in your caring role

-- emotional support, such as counselling and help to relieve stress
+- emotional support, such as counselling if you want this or help to relieve stress

 - practical help with housework or gardening